Angus Lewis Macdonald: Liberal party leader

 After winning the Liberal leadership, Macdonald travelled the province on speaking tours helping organize party support in every constituency.
 As Liberal leader, he proved to be an effective platform speaker.
 According to biographer John Hawkins, Macdonald's "plain talk and simplicity" persuaded audiences of his honesty.
 He developed the ability to explain political issues with a "clarity that every voter could understand".
 When the legislature was in session, he led the Liberals from the public galleries because he had no seat in the House.
 There were six vacancies, but the Conservatives refused to call by-elections fearing they would lose their five-seat majority.
 Macdonald publicly criticized Premier Gordon Harrington for depriving so many Nova Scotians of representation.
 He deplored what he called "the loss of responsible government."
 It was a message that struck a chord in the province that had been the first in Canada to achieve responsible government in 1848 thanks to the efforts of the great liberal Reformer Joseph Howe.
 Privately however, Macdonald rejoiced that the government couldn't risk calling a by-election telling one supporter years later, "If the truth must be told, I was sometimes afraid that they would open up a seat and deprive me of this sort of ammunition".

 Macdonald was able to use the theme of responsible government even more effectively during the provincial election campaign of 1933.
 The governing Conservatives, desperate to avoid electoral defeat, had enacted changes requiring that new voters' lists be drawn up by government-appointed registrars immediately before each election.
 Predictably, thousands of Liberal voters were left off the lists and the new law allowed only three days for corrections.
 The Liberals secured a court order requiring the appointment of additional registrars and some of the disenfranchised voters were finally added to the lists.
 The so-called Franchise Scandal enabled the Liberal press to cast Macdonald as a latter-day Joe Howe, crusading for the rights of the people.
-"No newcomer to the political scene", writes historian Murray Beck, "has ever become so quickly, widely, and favourably known in such a dramatic fashion".
+"No newcomer to the political scene", writes historian J. Murray Beck, "has ever become so quickly, widely, and favourably known in such a dramatic fashion".
 The scandal, compounded by suffering in the province due to the Great Depression, resulted in Macdonald's Liberals winning 22 of the 30 seats on August 22, 1933.
 The Conservatives were now associated in the public mind with corruption and hard times.
 They did not regain power for 23 years.